 What is Infrastructure as a Service?

 Infrastructure as a Service or IaaS, as it is sometimes known, is a solution that replaces the need for physical infrastructure.
-It is a service which provides facilities such as storage, servers, firewalls, and security through a pay as you go structure provisioned over the internet.
+Like other Pay as you Go IT Support services, it is financially flexible.
+It provides facilities such as storage, servers, firewalls, and security through a pay as you go structure provisioned over the internet.

 How can your business benefit from Infrastructure as a Service?